bk/aveccss/readme.md

 The colors which are applied are from the active theme.
 They are registered in CSS variables which mostly have names similar to the class names.

 An outline button style can be turned on by adding the class `outline` to buttons and button-like elements.
 The foreground and border color on such buttons can be controlled with the additional classes `success`, `error`, `warning`, `info`, or `plain`.
 The last of these gives the button the default text foreground color.

+A standalone icon linked to an action is best represented as a button/button-like link with the `iconbutton` class.

 ### Alignment